Docusign-IITR-Team/AI-agent/README.md

 6. **Agright.ai Core**
    - Combines all features, including agreement generation, collaborative editing, clause comparison, and notification management, into one seamless platform.

+7. **Witness creation**
+   - `witness.co` is used to provide immutable document witnessing on the blockchain so that the agreement cannot be tampered with and can be trusted by all parties.
 ## Workflow Overview

 1. **Search and Compare**